 For 2018, the threshold was $425,800 ($550,400 for married couples filing jointly).

-Taxpayers who meet the threshold can exclude from taxable income their net investment income up to a maximum of 28% of AGI.
+Taxpayers who meet the threshold can exclude their net investment income from taxable income up to 28% of AGI.

 The net investment income tax is a US tax paid by individuals who earn passive income or capital gains.

 I’m not an expert on the subject, but I know some people aren’t happy about it.
-This article will help you understand the net investment income tax and whether or not it’s something you’re going to have to worry about.
+This article will help you understand the net investment income tax and whether or not you’ll have to worry about it.

-I wrote this article because I had severalstions about it, an I wanted to share my findings.
+I wrote this article because I had several questions about it and wanted to share my findings.
 So, let’s begin!

 Do you know how much money you need to invest before you pay taxes on your earnings?